DSAEval: Evaluating Data Science Agents on a Wide Range of Real-World Data Science Problems: Results

 In this section, we present a detailed analysis of the experimental results to answer RQ1, RQ2, and RQ3.
 Figure \ref{fig:overall_perf} illustrates the comparative performance of the evaluated models.
 The results highlight a distinctive hierarchy in agentic data science capabilities.

-\paragraph{Overall Performance (RQ1).} Claude-Sonnet-4.5 emerges as the SoTA model, achieving the highest weighted total score of 8.164.
-It outperforms all competing models, including GPT-5.2 (7.713), Mimo-v2-Flash (7.644), Gemini-3-Pro (7.309), and Grok-4.1-Fast (7.254).
-Notably, the open-source model MiniMax-M2 (7.642) delivers performance that surpasses several proprietary models Gemini-3-Pro.
+\paragraph{Overall Performance (RQ1).} Claude-Sonnet-4.5 emerges as the SoTA model, achieving the highest overall score of 8.164.
+It outperforms all competing models, including Mimo-v2-Pro (7.912), GPT-5.2 (7.713), Gemini-3-Pro (7.309), and Grok-4.1-Fast (7.254).
+Notably, the open-source model MiniMax-M2.7 (7.699) delivers performance that surpasses several proprietary models GPT-5.2.
 In contrast, smaller or more specialized models, including Qwen3-VL-30b (5.324) and Mistral-3-14B (5.182), perform substantially worse on our benchmark.
 This performance gap indicates that larger models demonstrate a clear performance advantage over smaller models.

 To examine fine-grained capabilities, we decompose performance across distinct domains and workflow stages, as depicted in the Figure \ref{fig:radar_analysis}. \paragraph{Domain Analysis.} The left chart of Figure \ref{fig:radar_analysis} reveals a clear performance bias towards structured tabular tasks.
-Models perform exceptionally well in Data Analysis and Business Analytics, where top-tier models approach scores of 8.0.
+Models perform exceptionally well in Data Analysis and Business Analytics, where top-tier models approach scores of 8.3.
 However, performance degrades obviously in unstructured or abstract domains.
-Specifically, Computer Vision and Natural Language Processing remain the most challenging areas, with all models showing notable performance drops (with an average score of 6.18 and 6.10, respectively).
+Specifically, Computer Vision and Natural Language Processing remain the most challenging areas, with all models showing notable performance drops (with an average score of 6.31 and 6.25, respectively).
 This indicates that while agents have mastered tabular manipulations, they still struggle to handle complex deep learning workflows involving image and text data.